lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-To add the compass the the HUD we just need to create a new `GameItem` instance, to the `Hud` class, that loads the compass model and adds it to the list of items.
+To add the compass the HUD we just need to create a new `GameItem` instance, to the `Hud` class, that loads the compass model and adds it to the list of items.
 In this case we will need to scale up the compass.
 Remember that it needs to be expressed in screen coordinates, so usually you will need to increase its size.

 ```java
 // Create compass